Peter Green (historian)

-Biography
+Early life and career

-Green went to school at Charterhouse.
-During World War II he served with the Royal Air Force in Burma.
-In Firpo's Bar in Calcutta he met and became friendly with another future novelist, Paul Scott, who later used elements of Green's character for the figure of Sergeant Guy Perron in The Raj Quartet.
+Green was born in London on 22 December 1924.
+He went to school at Charterhouse.
+During World War II, he served with the Royal Air Force in Burma.
+In Firpo's Bar in Calcutta, he met and became friendly with future novelist, Paul Scott, who later used elements of Green's character for the figure of Sergeant Guy Perron in The Raj Quartet.

-After the war, Green attended Trinity College of Cambridge University, where he achieved a Double First in Classics, winning the Craven Scholarship and Studentship in 1950.
-He subsequently wrote historical novels and worked as a journalist, in the capacity of fiction critic for the Daily Telegraph (1953–63), book columnist for the Yorkshire Post (1961–62), television critic for The Listener (1962–63), film critic for John O'London's (1961–63), as well as contributing to other journals.
+After the war, Green attended Trinity College, Cambridge, where he achieved a Double First in Classics, winning the Craven Scholarship and Studentship in 1950.
+He subsequently wrote historical novels and worked as a journalist, in the capacity of fiction critic for the Daily Telegraph (1953–63), book columnist for the Yorkshire Post (1961–62), television critic for The Listener (1962–1963), film critic for John O'London's (1961–1963), as well as contributing to other journals.

-In 1963 he and his family moved to the Greek island of Lesbos, where he was a translator and independent scholar.
+In 1963, he and his family moved to the Greek island of Lesbos, where he was a translator and independent scholar.
 In 1966 he moved to Athens, where he was recruited to teach classics for College Year in Athens, and published Armada from Athens, a study of the Sicilian Expedition of 415–3 BC (1970), and The Year of Salamis, a history of the Greco-Persian Wars (1971).

-In 1971 Green was invited to teach at the University of Texas at Austin, where he became Dougherty Centennial Professor of Classics in 1982, emeritus from 1997.
+In 1971, Green was invited to teach at the University of Texas at Austin, where he became Dougherty Centennial Professor of Classics in 1982, emeritus from 1997.
 In 1986, he held the Mellon Chair of Humanities at Tulane University in New Orleans.
-He is now an adjunct professor at the University of Iowa and also has held visiting appointments at Princeton University and at East Carolina University in Greenville, North Carolina.
+He was last an adjunct professor at the University of Iowa and also has held visiting appointments at Princeton University and at East Carolina University in Greenville, North Carolina.

-Bob Dylan used Green's translations of Ovid, found in The Erotic Poems (1982) and The Poems of Exile: Tristia and the Black Sea Letters (1994) as song lyrics on the albums "Love and Theft" (2001) and Modern Times (2006).
+Bob Dylan used Green's translations of Ovid, found in The Erotic Poems (1982) and The Poems of Exile: Tristia and the Black Sea Letters (1994) as song lyrics on the albums Love and Theft (2001) and Modern Times (2006).

-Green is a regular contributor to the New York Review of Books.
+Green was a regular contributor to the New York Review of Books.

+At the time of his death, Green was working with Glenn Storey on a new translation of the works of Herodotus with full commentaries.
+That work is expected to be published in 2025.

+Personal life and death

+In 1954, Green married Lalage Isobel Pulvertaft, a novelist and Egyptologist.
+They had three children, including Sarah Green.

-Green was married to Classicist and ancient historian Carin M. C. Green, who died in 2015.
+Green's second marriage was to classicist and ancient historian Carin M. C. Green, who died in 2015.

+Peter Green died in Iowa City on 16 September 2024, at the age of 99.